arjun-parthi/SSRI-Project/README.md

 * Opioid classes - prodrugs and non-prodrugs
 * Antidepressants and Depression related information (eg.SSRI use)

+NOTE: All data files required for this step are uploaded.
+Each data file with de-identified sample of 100 patients is made available.\
+The steps for execution are:
+Run the codes in order from step1_patient_demographics.py to step12_combine_pain_scores.py The step12_combine_pain_scores.py gives the FINAL_FEATURE_VECTOR.csv file.
+Some more improvements like grouping surgery types is done to get the final feature vector.
+File FINAL_FEATURE_VECTOR_improved.csv is the final feature vector.

 ### Developement of models for prediction
 The increase or decrease in postoperative pain is predicted using ElasticNet, SVM, RandomForest regressor and classifer models.
 Hyperparameter tuning is also performed.
 The performance of the models is evaluated on the basis of mean ROC using 10-fold cross validation.

+NOTE: All the models take the final feature vector FINAL_FEATURE_VECTOR_improved.csv file as input.
+The weights and roc curves can also be found in the respective folders.